Jezzamonn/phone-tree-of-despair/README.md

 For those who are having trouble (or don't have the patience to figure out the full game), here's a [walkthrough](https://github.com/Jezzamonn/LD47/blob/master/dialog/walkthrough.md)!

-## Hosting costs 💸
+~~## Hosting costs 💸~~

-This game costs a small amount to host, so if you want to help cover costs, you can send a donation via the [itch.io page](https://jezzamon.itch.io/phone-tree-of-despair). $1 will be more than enough.
-I've loaded it with enough credit to last a while but it's possible it'll go down if it goes viral or something 😅
+~~This game costs a small amount to host, so if you want to help cover costs, you can send a donation via the [itch.io page](https://jezzamon.itch.io/phone-tree-of-despair). $1 will be more than enough.
+I've loaded it with enough credit to last a while but it's possible it'll go down if it goes viral or something 😅~~ This game is now free to run, because it runs in the browser!

 ## Credits ✨
 The programming and music were created entirely by me.
 Special thanks to those who did voice acting: